Deception (video game series): Deception IV: Blood Ties

 Deception IV: Blood Ties, known in Japan as Kagero: Dark Side Princess (影牢 ダークサイド・プリンセス), is a game for the PlayStation Vita and PlayStation 3 by Tecmo Koei, and sequel to Deception III: Dark Delusion.
 The game is a revisit of Tecmo's 1996 PlayStation game Tecmo's Deception: Invitation to Darkness, and features similar trap-based strategy gameplay.
 The game was released on February 27, 2014 in Japan, March 25 in North America and March 28 in Europe.

 Deception IV: The Nightmare Princess

 Deception IV: The Nightmare Princess, known in Japan as Kagero: Another Princess (影牢 ～もう1人のプリンセス～) is an expansion pack to the game Deception IV: Blood Ties.

 Players are able to take the role of Velguirie, a new maiden that has the ability to stamp, stomp, and kick on her victims for extra damage.
 Other characters from previous Deception games are met in the newly added Quest Mode, where players will have to face-off against them along the way.
-These characters can also be used in-game by the player, but there is currently no information on how to unlock them.
+These characters can also be used in-game by the player once certain quest objectives have been completed.

 Deception IV: The Nightmare Princess was released on 26 March 2015 in Japan for PlayStation 3, PlayStation 4 and PlayStation Vita.